ansible/workshops/exercises/ansible_network/4-jinja/README.md

 >The inventory_hostname variable is considered a [magic variable](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#magic-variables-and-how-to-access-information-about-other-hosts) which is automatically provided.

-- The `items()` returns a list of dictionaries.
+- The keyword `items()` returns a list of dictionaries.
 In this case the dictionary's key is the interface name (e.g. Loopback100) and the value is an IP address (e.g. 192.168.100.1)

 {% raw %}
 ```yaml